-New York: Governor Cuomo’s Start-up NY generates high quality jobs
+New York: Governor Cuomo's Start-Up NY generates high quality jobs

-Governor Cuomo launched Start-Up NY in October of 2013.
-Described as a “game changing initiative,” the program was created to grow new businesses and accelerate entrepreneurialism across the state by way of the establishing tax-free zones for businesses looking to start-up or expand.
+Gov. Cuomo launched Start-Up NY in October of 2013.
+Described as a “game changing initiative,” the program was created to grow new businesses and accelerate entrepreneurialism across the state by way of establishing tax-free zones for businesses looking to start-up or expand.
 In addition, Start-Up NY matches state and private universities with these companies to assist with advanced research and development in high tech and other industries.
 The tax-free feature offers “zero taxes for ten whole years.”

 Many of these new jobs are expected to be in the following locations and sectors:

-- 130 at SUNY Buffalo in technology, biotechnology and composite materials sectors;
+- 130 at SUNY Buffalo in technology, biotechnology, and composite materials sectors;

 - 51 at SUNY Stony Brook in technology, electric and hybrid vehicles, and life science sectors;